carlos-antunis-physics/computational-beam-optics/documentation.md

 > **`optical`**
 >
-> base methods and utilitaries for setup elementos of light propagation on optical media estimation.
+> base methods, objects and utilitaries for setup elements of light propagation on optical media estimation.
 >
 > > **`Beam`**
 > >